dany1061/3os.org/src/rasperryPi/MagicMirror.md

 bash -c "$(curl -sL https://raw.githubusercontent.com/MichMich/MagicMirror/master/installers/raspberry.sh)"
 ```

-`say no to PM2 auto start - will be install manualy`
+`say no to PM2 auto start - will be install manually`

 To Start from SSH: